Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Introduction

-A third approach to tackle the problem of increasing accuracy while preserving stability is based on the idea of using latent representation in order to ease stabilization of the DS.
-This is achieved via diffeomorphic mapping.
-One of the first attempt was offered in \cite{neumann_learning_2015}, who use a diffeomorphic map to send a complex Lyapunov function, learned from the sampled trajectories, to a space where it appears quadratic.
-In this space, SEDS is applied and the original vector field recovered via the inverse diffeomorphic map.
-The two-step learning approach requires to fit both a Lyapunov function (or a diffeomorphism) and a dynamical system from training data, increasing the number of tunable parameters and the overall learning time for non-convex optimization problems. \cite{perrin_fast_2016} follow a similar approach but apply the diffeomorphism directly to the DS using one single sampled trajectory.
-The diffeomorphism learning process is purely geometrical, namely only original and target points position are considered.
-Reconstruction of the proper velocity profile is achieved via re-scaling of the learned DS.
-The recent work proposed by \cite{rana_euclideanizing_2020} follows a similar approach but introduces a formulation of the optimization framework that includes dynamics information (e.g. velocity) within the process, providing for a one step learning algorithm.
+A third approach to tackle the problem of increasing accuracy while preserving stability is based on the idea of using latent representation to ease the stabilization of the DS.
+That is achieved via diffeomorphic mapping.
+One of the first attempts was offered in \cite{neumann_learning_2015}, which uses a diffeomorphic map to send a complex Lyapunov function, learned from the sampled trajectories, to a space where it appears quadratic.
+In this space, SEDS is applied, and the original vector field is recovered via the inverse diffeomorphic map.
+The two-step learning approach requires fitting both a Lyapunov function (or a diffeomorphism) and a DS from training data, increasing the number of tunable parameters and the overall learning time for non-convex optimization problems. \cite{perrin_fast_2016} follow a similar approach but apply the diffeomorphism directly to the DS using one single sampled trajectory.
+The diffeomorphism learning process is purely geometrical, namely only original and target points' position are considered.
+Reconstruction of the proper velocity profile is achieved via re-scaling the learned DS.
+The recent work proposed by \cite{rana_euclideanizing_2020} follows a similar approach but introduces a formulation of the optimization framework that includes dynamics information (e.g., velocity) within the process, providing for a one-step learning algorithm.

-All the methods reviewed above, however, focus on single-attractor DS, and, except for works using stability constraints based on CT-derived conditions, they require prior knowledge on the location of the attractor.
+All the methods reviewed above focus on single-attractor DS, and, except for works using stability constraints based on CT-derived conditions, they require prior knowledge of the location of the attractor.
 Assuming single dynamics and single attractor DS considerably constrains the applicability of these methods to learn uni-modal dynamics.
-Embedding multiple dynamics in a single control law based on DS increases the complexity of the dynamics we can model.
-Recent efforts have been dedicated to learning DS with multiple attractors.
-We review these next.
+Embedding multiple dynamics in a single control law based on DS increases the complexity of the dynamics that we can model.
+Next, we review recent efforts that have been dedicated to learning DS with multiple attractors.